denisacostaq/resume/src/README.md

     as ORM library.

     *[clang-format-binary-releases](https://github.com/denisacostaq/clang-format-binary-releases)*
-    is a ready to use binary executable for GNU/Linux and MacOS operatin systems of the [Clang Format](https://clang.llvm.org/docs/ClangFormat.html) project.
+    is a ready to use binary executable for GNU/Linux and MacOS operating systems of the [Clang Format](https://clang.llvm.org/docs/ClangFormat.html) project.

     *[stm3210fx3](https://github.com/denisacostaq/firmware-stm3210fx3)* an